 St. Peter’s Basilica and the Vatican Museums

-St. Peter’s Basilica and the Vatican are worth visiting and can be experienced in different ways depending on how you would like to spend your 5 days in Rome.
+St. Peter’s Basilica and the Vatican are worth visiting and can be experienced in different ways depending on how you would like to spend your visit to Rome.
 You can either visit the Vatican museums and spend the day looking at the plethora of artwork, or simply pass by from the outside and take in the grandeur from a distance.

 If you decide to head to the Vatican Museums, keep in mind that they are one of the most extensive and expansive collections of art history with around 70,000 paintings and sculptures!
-This is going to take up most of your day if this is the route that you choose to take on day 3 of your Rome itinerary.
+This is going to take up most of your day if this is the route that you choose to take on day 3 of your time in Rome.

 If you choose to take the other route, a beautiful way to see the city after taking a look at St. Peter’s is to walk along the river from St. Peter’s to the Testaccio neighborhood.
 On this walk, you will see the many beautiful bridges that make up the city and the beautiful Roman backdrop.